 In 2003, two rovers were launched, called Mars Exploration Rovers.
 The objective of this mission to Mars was study and to determine whether Martian conditions and it’s atmosphere could support the theory of a possible life-form having ever existed on the planet (Squyres & Knoll, 2005).
 The MER missions include the Rovers; Spirit and Opportunity which carried out surveys and analyses on the surface of Mars.

-Experiments and Results from Viking and MER programmes
+Experiments and Results from Viking and MER programmers

-Aerosols and water vapour were detected in the Martian atmosphere by the Viking orbiter and other scientific research objects, which included: Mars Global Surveyor (MGS), Mars Atmospheric Water Detector (MAWD) and Thermal Emissions Spectrometer (TES).
-This water vapour was detected in the North Polar region during Spring and Summer seasons.
-MAWD detected twice as much vapour in the region than any of the other orbiters (Pankine, et al., 2009).
+Aerosols and water vapor were detected in the Martian atmosphere by the Viking orbiter and other scientific research objects, which included: Mars Global Surveyor (MGS), Mars Atmospheric Water Detector (MAWD) and Thermal Emissions Spectrometer (TES).
+This water vapor was detected in the North Polar region during Spring and Summer seasons.
+MAWD detected twice as much vapor in the region than any of the other orbiters (Pan kine, et al., 2009).
 The detection of water in the Martian atmosphere contributes a large amount of evidence to support the theory of a suitable atmosphere for a biological life-form to exist.

 Because of a thin atmosphere and an insignificant ozone layer, the surface of Mars is exposed to high UV radiation, which includes UVA, UVB and UVC.
 UV radiation is known to be a cause of DNA damage and mutation in bacterial species and also more developed life-forms.
 UV radiation is also known to inhibit photosynthesis in plants.
 Life-forms on Earth contain processes that protect them from exposure to UVA radiation.
 However, because of high UVB and UVC radiation exposure to the Martian surface, and also conditions such as extreme temperature changes and a lack of liquid water on the surface, it is unknown for any life-form to withstand such conditions(Cockell, et al., 2000).